Become a Better Money Manager

 - The goal is likely achievable, since it’s a small percentage of your pay and can be automatically withheld.

-- The goal is relevant, as retirement savings is among the most important financial issues anyone will face.
+- The goal is relevant, since saving for retirement is among the most important financial issues anyone will face.

 Be sure to take the time to actually write down your SMART goals, which will form the basis of your financial plan.
 Research has shown that creating a written financial plan is more effective than simply thinking or talking about your goals.
-Indeed, more than two-thirds of people who have a written financial plan say they feel financially stable, whereas about a third of those without a plan feel the same way, according to Schwab’s 2019 Modern Wealth Survey.
+Indeed, 65% of people who have a written financial plan say they feel financially stable, whereas 40% of those without a plan feel the same way, according to Schwab’s 2021 Modern Wealth Survey.

-With your SMART goals firmly established, now it’s time to look at your goals individually, ranking them in order of priority and assigning a price tag to each.
-This helps you see how much money you’ll need each month to achieve all your goals.
+Once you’ve set SMART goals, rank them in order of priority and assign a price tag to each.
+Start with your needs; then include your wants and wishes.
+This will give you a sense of how much money you’ll need to save each month to achieve them.

 Be sure to root your plan in realistic assumptions as well.
 For example, how much can you expect to earn on your retirement portfolio each year?
 How much will a four-year college education cost, on average, by the time your child is ready to enroll?
 Historical rates are a good starting point for such projections, as are retirement and college savings calculators.
 In the case of stock market returns, however, past performance may not be indicative of what you can expect in the future.
-For example, although the S&P 500® Index returned an average 10.6% annually from 1970 to 2019, many analysts——expect slower growth in the next decade.
+Many analysts——expect much slower growth in the next decade.